-The following are problems on counting, and conditional probabilities.
-The corresponding material can be found in Chapter 2 of Haddad
+The following are problems on independence and conditional probabilities.
+The corresponding material can be found in Chapters 2 and 3 of Ross.

 6. Here's a problem involving Bayes' rule.

 With probability 0.8, Al is guilty of the crime for which he is about to be tried.
 Rob and Tom, each of whom knows whether or not Al is guilty, have been called to testify.
 Rob is a friend of Al's and will tell the truth if Al is innocent but will lie with probability 0.2 if Al is guilty.
 Tom hates everybody but the judge and will tell the truth if Al is guilty but will lie with probability 0.3 if Al is innocent.